delton137/delton137.github.io/_posts/2023-01-02-s-modafinil.md

 ---
-substacktitle: (Substack) Could S-modafinil be the new caffeine?
+substacktitle:  Could S-modafinil be the new caffeine?
 layout: redirected
 sitemap: false
 permalink: substack14